ALP-mediated Dark Matter-Nucleon Scattering: ALP effective theory and dark matter

 \paragraph{ALP production and bounds} Heavy ALPs with masses up to the TeV scale can be produced at the LHC in association with a top quark.
 For $m_a > m_t$, the dominant production channel is through the single-top process $pp \to tja$, where $j$ is a hadronic jet.
 For $m_a < m_t$, the ALP can also be produced from top decays in $pp\to t\bar t \to tja$.
 Both processes result in the same final-state particles, but with different kinematics.
 Depending on whether the ALP decays hadronically or invisibly, the signature consists of a reconstructed top quark and multiple jets or missing energy.
 In~\cite{Carmona:2022jid,Cheung:2024qve}, such signatures have been investigated for long-lived ALPs.
 The resulting bound of

 applies if the ALP has only couplings to right-handed up-type quarks and no flavor-diagonal couplings to quarks.

 ALPs with a coupling to left-handed quarks $(\bc_U)_{13} = (c_{ut}^V - c_{ut}^A)/2$ decay promptly through the induced down-quark couplings $(\bc_D)_{ij}$ from~\cref{eq:cD-ij}.
 In this case, measurements of top-quark kinematics can provide bounds on the ALP coupling, provided that the deviation from the Standard Model is moderate.
 In~\cite{Phan:2023dqw,Blasi:2023hvb}, kinematic distortions in top-antitop production have been investigated for ALPs with a flavor-diagonal coupling $c_{tt}$, yielding $|c_{tt}|/f_a \lesssim 10/$TeV.
-We expect a similar sensitivity to $(\bc_U)_{13}$ from kinematic distortions.
+We expect a similar sensitivity to $(\bc_U)_{13}$ from distortions of the kinematic distributions in top-antitop production or from measurements of the chromomagnetic moment of the top quark.
 Other high-energy observables like the top-quark width or loop-induced ALP production from Higgs decays lead to even weaker bounds on $c_{ut}^V$ and $c_{ut}^A$~\cite{Carmona:2022jid,Bauer:2020jbp}.
 A dedicated search for $pp\to tja$ with hadronic ALP decays, for instance via $a\to b \bar d,\bar b d$ with bottom jets in the final state, could enhance the sensitivity to $(\bc_U)_{13}$.

 Similar to flavor-diagonal couplings, ALPs with masses $m_a \lesssim 5\,$GeV can be produced in meson decays $B\to K a$, $B\to \pi a$ or $K\to \pi a$, if kinematically accessible.
 However, as $c_{ut}^{V} - c_{ut}^A$ induces flavor-changing down-quark couplings at tree level, ALPs with FC couplings can therefore be produced at high rates in meson decays.
 The branching ratios for $B^-\to K^- a$ and $B^- \to \pi^- a$ are~\cite{Ferber:2022rsf,Bauer:2021mvw}